colmwoods/PwdShell/README.md

 A key design choice was to handle master password storage differently depending on the environment:

+You cannot see the master password or the password you set for an account on the screen as I'm using the getpass method which hides the password from being seen.

 #### 🔹 Heroku Deployment
 - The master password is **session-only**.
 - It resets each time the dyno restarts or the “Run Program” button is pressed.